oasis-open/openc2-jadn-software/metaschema-jadn.md

 "Modeling information Quickly and Easily in Multiple Formats".
 The reasons for doing so are identical and well-documented by NIST.
-JADN has a somewhat different focus (emphasising the [information-theoretic](https://en.wikipedia.org/wiki/Information_theory) aspects of information modeling to support efficient communication) and different details, but there is enough in common for the Metaschema documentation to provide the structure for comparison.
+JADN has a somewhat different focus (emphasising the [information-theoretic](https://en.wikipedia.org/wiki/Information_theory) aspects of information modeling to support efficient *and lossless* communication) and different details, but there is enough in common for the Metaschema documentation to provide the structure for comparison.
-Each of the headinga and bullets are links to the Metaschema specification, with JADN comparison below.
+Each of the headings and bullets are links to the Metaschema specification, with JADN comparison below.

 ## [Overview](https://pages.nist.gov/metaschema/specification/overview/)
 > The Metaschema framework currently supports XML, JSON, and YAML data formats.
 Support for YAML is limited